Ford Fiesta ST review – refreshed and ready to take on the Hyundai i20 N

 - MPG and running costs – Stands as one of the most affordable performance car experiences, both in fuel costs and consumables

 - Interior and tech – Interior’s simple but effective.
 New seats are excellent

 - Design – A facelift has brought about a gentle evolution in design

 Prices, specs and rivals

-You could go smaller of course, with that Up coming in at £14,530, or Suzuki’s current Swift Sport starting at £18,499.
-The Up is spectacular value for such a desirable car and it’s amusing to drive too, but lacks the outright ability of the Ford.
-The Suzuki has split the evo team’s opinion, and importation from Japan has hobbled pricing somewhat, but all of us agree that the Fiesta is again the better hot hatch.
+You could go smaller, of course, with the Up GTI coming in at £18,055, or Suzuki’s updated mild-hybrid Swift Sport starting at £22,570.
+The Up is excellent value for such a desirable car and it’s amusing to drive, too, but lacks the outright ability of the Ford.
+The Suzuki’s new mild-hybrid powertrain also undoes whatever interest the original Swift Sport held.